Critics, protesters call Peruvian president’s impeachment a coup

 The impeachment of Vizcarra succeeded thanks in large part to the votes of two parties whose leaders both own private universities that are being targeted by regulators as part of a major education reform.

-José Luna Galvez, founder of Podemos — “We can” — was arrested Saturday for allegedly bribing election officials into allowing the party to register without verifying the thousands of voters’ signatures required.
+José Luna Gálvez, founder of Podemos — “We can” — was arrested Saturday for allegedly bribing election officials into allowing the party to register without verifying the thousands of voters’ signatures required.
 He owns Telesup, a large university that regulators are shutting down.

 The party’s presidential candidate for the April election is Daniel Urresti, a brash former interior minister facing a retrial next month for his alleged involvement in the 1988 murder of Peruvian journalist Hugo Bustíos.